 - Plan, assess and evaluate learning for tamariki that is inclusive for all

 - Assessment for all tamariki will be consistent with the Principles of Te Whāriki and support curriculum planning

 - Form responsive and reciprocal learning partnerships with tamariki and whānau

 - Comply with the Education Council NZ Code of Professional Responsibility and Standards for the Teaching Profession

-- Have an awareness of how Te Whāriki connects with the New Zealand Curriculum, including integrating domain knowledge.
+- Have an awareness of how Te Whāriki connects with the New Zealand Curriculum.
 Work together with parents and whānau (and new entrant teachers when possible), to support transition to school

 - Engage in reflective practice